mbdata/classified_car_ads/notebooks/query_data.md

 ```bash
 hdfs dfs -copyToLocal cars_mb/query_results/* ./
 ```

-You should be able to see all 25 (or however many) files now on your local computer.
+You should be able to see all 25 (or however many) files in 'results'.

 Now let's run a bash command to concatenate them.
 Inside the 'results' folder:
 ```bash
 cat $(ls) > outputfile_1
 ```

 The concatenated file is created, but we still need to delete all of the original files:
 ```bash
 rm -f 000000*
 ```

-We are left with a single file, 'outputfile_1', that we can now import into data analysis software, such as R.
+We are left with a single file, 'outputfile_1', that we can now copy to our local computer and import into data analysis software, such as R, which we will be using in the next section.

-copy to local:
+Copy to local computer:
 ```bash
 scp -P 2222 maria_dev@192.168.1.20:/home/maria_dev/used-cars-mb/results/outputfile1 ./
 ```